 Monster House (2006)

-Coco is an infectious, heartfelt animated musical adventure from Pixar that inspires you to remember what family means to you.
-As much fun as you and your family will have with it, I would also recommend keeping tissues handy.
+Some people do not always find peace with their families and seek an escape, just like aspiring musician Miguel (Anthony Gonzalez), who finds what he was looking for (and makes a life-changing discovery) during a magical visit to the afterlife on Dia de los Muertos in Coco.
+Adrian Molina’s directorial debut is an infectious, heartfelt animated musical adventure from Pixar that inspires you to remember what family means to you and so much fun as you and your family will have with it, I would also recommend keeping tissues handy.